CSRG-Group/dcs-notes.github.io/cs132/part5.md

 *This means that all addressing modes supported by a CPU are available to I/O.*

-> **Advantages.** No need for dedicated instructions, no need for additional hardware.
+> **Advantages.** No need for dedicated instructions, or for additional hardware.
+Addressing modes supported by the CPU are available to I/O.
 >
 > **Disadvantages.** We are giving up portions of our memory to I/O devices.
 This is less of a concern for modern 64-bit processors with more address spaces, but is still relevant when sometimes you have no choice but to use a processor with constrained memory addresses like 16-bit legacy or embedded systems.